FriesischScott/UncertaintyQuantification.jl/docs/src/manual/hpc.md

 When sampling large simulation models, or complicated workflows, Julia's inbuilt parallelism is sometimes insufficient.
 Job arrays are a useful feature of the slurm scheduler which allow you to run many similar jobs, which differ by an index (for example a sample number).
 This allows `UncertaintyQuantification.jl` to run heavier simulations (for example, simulations requiring multiple nodes), by offloading model sampling to an HPC machine using slurm.
 This way, `UncertaintyQuantification.jl` can be run on a single worker, and the HPC machine handles the rest.

-For more information on job arrays, see: [job arrays](https://slurm.schedmd.com/job_array.html)
+For more information on job arrays, see: [job arrays](https://slurm.schedmd.com/job_array.html).

 ## SlurmInterface

 When `SlurmInterface` is passed to an `ExternalModel`, a slurm job array script is automatically generated and executed.
 Julia waits for this job to finish before extracting results and proceeding.

-Your machine information must be passed to `SlurmInterface` for the array script to be correctly generated.
-For example:

 ```@example hpc
 using UncertaintyQuantification